jafingerhut/core.btree-vector/doc/intro.md

-So while this article may be extended to give details on how all operations are implemented efficiently, the focus here is on ensuring that creating a sub-vector of an existing vector, and creating a concatenation of two existing vectors, can be done in worst case O(log
+So while this article may be extended to give details on how all operations are implemented efficiently, the focus here is on ensuring that creating a sub-vector of an existing vector (split), and creating a concatenation of two existing vectors (join), can be done in worst case O(log N) time.
-N) time.

 I thank Glen Peterson for pointing out in the comments and code of the `RrbTree` class of his [Paguro